Under the looking glass

 This period of your real estate experience can be stressful and frustrating at times.
-There are many aspects you can be aware of and consider in order to insure a smoother home showing.
+There are many aspects you can be aware of and consider in order to ensure a smoother home showing.

 As a home seller, “you never get a second chance to make a first impression.”
-At all times, you must put “your best foot forward” because “even the little things mean a lot.”
-Fortunately, there are many steps you can take to help your home pass the prospect’s scrutiny and put on a good show.
+At all times, you must put your best foot forward because “even the little things mean a lot”.
+There are many steps you can take to help your home pass the prospect’s scrutiny and put on a good show.
 You will find the time, effort and “elbow grease” you put into each home showing will be well worth it.
 It will help you portray a feeling of pride in ownership, which is one of the main features prospective buyers are seeking.

 Always remember to take an inspection tour of your home before each showing.
 This easy-to-use checklist should help you get ready for an effective home showing.

-___ Make sure the lawn is cut and shrubs and bushes are trimmed.
+___ Make sure the lawn was cut and shrubs and bushes were trimmed.

 ___ In winter, make sure snow and ice are removed.